SuperOfficeDocs/superoffice-docs/docs/api/web-services/index.md

 No `Authorize` header on a request means that you either:

 * have [IIS configured to handle identity][1] and uses your current Active Directory user, or
-* you send an **X-XSRF-TOKEN** header to prove that you have access to a logged-in session
+* included an **X-XSRF-TOKEN** header to prove that you have access to a logged-in session

 > [!NOTE]
 > You must explicitly [enable the authentication methods][4] that you want to use in the *web.config* file.